 - Search engines like Google regard most links to your website as a vote of confidence in your site.

-- Links from websites which themselves have a high ranking are worth most.
+- Links from websites which have a high ranking are worth most.

 - Unlike with internal links, you should avoid asking for keywords to be included in external links to your site.
 If Google sees many keyword-rich links it will assume that these links are unnatural or paid for, and may penalise your site.